TanStack/table/docs/guide/00-introduction.md

 - More setup required
 - No markup, styles or themes provided

-**If you want a lighter-weight table or full control over the design**, then you should consider using a headles table library.
+**If you want a lighter-weight table or full control over the design**, then you should consider using a headless table library.

 There are very few headless table libraries out there and obviously, **TanStack Table** is our favorite!